 VI.
 Monetary Freedom

-The Regulations Governing the Declaration of Foreign Exchange Receipts and Disbursements or Transactions have been amended to support the relaxing of the operations for electronic payment institutions.
+The Regulations Governing the Declaration of Foreign Exchange Receipts and Disbursements or Transactions have been amended to support the operations of electronic payment institutions.
 The Directions for Banking Enterprises Assisting Customers to Declare Foreign Exchange Receipts and Disbursements or Transaction have been amended to relax foreign exchange settlement cases that do not require the approval of the Central Bank.
 The Directions Governing Banking Enterprises for Operating Foreign Exchange Business have been amended to facilitate the banks for providing the customers with a variety of services.
 The Directions Governing Designated Banks Operating Foreign Exchange Businesses through Electronic or Communications Equipment have been amended to assist banks in developing digital channels.

 VII.
 Trade Freedom

 Taiwan applied to join the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) to facilitate Taiwan’s positioning in global economy and trade.
-Taiwan lifted the restrictions on food import from the five prefectures including Fukushima by applying scientific testing and international standards.
+Taiwan lifted the restrictions on food import from five prefectures including Fukushima by applying scientific testing and international standards.
 The referendum against the import of pork containing ractopamine did not pass.
 The Import and Export Manufacturer Registration was amended to facilitate online application for importers and exporters.
 Regulations for the Regulations Governing the Implementation of Post-release Duty Payment Procedures for Imported Goods were amended to promote electronic operations for credit institutions.

 VIII.
 Investment Freedom

-Introduction and enforcement of the Regulations Governing Small Amount Remittance Services for Foreign Migrant Workers for facilitating cross-border capital movement of foreign migrant workers and amendments of the Review Directions of Entrepreneur Visa Qualification for Foreign Nationals for encouraging foreigners to come to Taiwan for promotion of agricultural technological innovation.
+Introduction and enforcement of the Regulations Governing Small Amount Remittance Services for Foreign Migrant Workers for facilitating cross-border capital movement of foreign migrant workers and amendments of the Review Directions of Entrepreneur Visa Qualification for Foreign Nationals to encourage foreigners to come to Taiwan for promotion of agricultural technological innovation.

 IX.
 Financial Freedom

-Amendments of the Act Governing Electronic Payment Institutions for regulatory consistency of electronic tickets and electronic payments, permission granted to 3 internet-only banks for their establishment in order to encourage innovative Fintech development, enactment of Agricultural Insurance Act for promotion of inclusive finance; allowing Fintech lenders to apply for credit scores of individuals to facilitate sharing of credit information.
+Amendments of the Act Governing Electronic Payment Institutions for regulatory consistency of electronic tickets and electronic payments; permission granted to 3 internet-only banks for their establishment in order to encourage innovative Fintech development; enactment of the Agricultural Insurance Act for promotion of inclusive finance; allowing Fintech lenders to apply for credit scores of individuals to facilitate sharing of credit information.

 Promotion Explanation